Examples of Micro influencer marketing campaigns are making waves.

-Brand’s that take micro influencer campaigns seriously can do a whole lot of good for their brands, their customers, the world and their bottom line.
-Here are some examples of our favourite micro influencer marketing campaigns.
-Combined with some Modash influencer marketing campaign analysis of course.
+Brand’s that take this seriously can do a whole lot of good for their brands, their customers, the world and their bottom line.
+Here are some examples of our favourites.
+Combined with some Modash campaign analysis of course.

 Can you promote your brand, bring awareness to environmental issues and save the planet all with one micro influencer campaign?
 Yes, you can and that’s exactly what Boxed water campaign #ReTree was all about.

-To reach those goals, the company teamed up with micro influencers and the National Forest Foundation to launch a 3-month long social campaign.
+To reach those goals, the company teamed up with micro creators and the National Forest Foundation to launch a 3-month long social campaign.
 For every Instagram post that promoted Boxed water with #ReTree, they promised to plant 2 trees in the national forests.
+Woah.

-Upon now, Boxed water has planted more than 790,000 trees in areas affected by deforestation and wildfires.
-The #Retree has been used more than 12’000 times in Instagram.
-They re-branded the original #ReTree to #Betterplanet, tying it together with their new project, which goal is to clean 3,000 miles of beaches across the United States, in a fight against plastic pollution.
+They re-branded the original #ReTree campaign to #Betterplanet, tying it together with their new project, which goal is to clean 3,000 miles of beaches across the United States, in a fight against plastic pollution.

 Not to mention, made the world a little bit greener.